 - Macro and micro-IRHD measurements

-The presence of our extensive sample preparation facilities which include the thickness reduction of rubbers by slitting/buffing ensures we are able to test a wide variety of materials and product forms.
+Our on-site sample preparation facilities are equipped to handle thickness reduction of rubber by slitting/buffing, ensuring that we are able to test a wide variety of materials and product forms.

 Common Test Protocols

 - ISO 48 (IRHD) and BS EN ISO 7619 (Shore A and D).

 - ASTM D2240 Standard Test Method for Rubber Property - Durometer Hardness

 - This standard is used to evaluate the hardness of a rubber sample with the use of a series of tests performed with a durometer.
 Hardness is measured when a force is applied to the sample with an indentor under specific conditions.
 The indentation hardness is then determined based on the elastic modulus and viscoelastic behavior of the sample.